terminusdb/tus/README.md

 ### Client

-The client invocation requires only the endpoint of interest and a file and can be envoked thus:
+The client invocation requires only the endpoint of interest and a file and can be invoked thus:

 ```prolog
 tus_upload(Example, URL, _Resource)